novatogatorop/contact-me/README.md

     heroku config:set GMAIL_PASSWORD=abcdefghij
     ```

+26. Run `heroku open`

-    then run `heroku open` then fill out the form in the browser and check your email if you receive the contact form.
+    then fill out the form in the browser and check your email if you receive the contact form.